xpack/xmake-js/doc/jekyll/files/xmake.json.md

 - start with empty lists of options
 - append the top definitions
-- append the target definitions
+- append the targetPlatform definitions
 - append the toolchain definitions
 - append the profile(s) definitions
 - append the configuration definitions
-- collect all unwanted definitions as instructed by top/target/toolchain/profile(s)/configuration (order not relevant)
+- collect all unwanted definitions as instructed by top/targetPlatform/toolchain/profile(s)/configuration (order not relevant)
 - remove unwanted definitions

 Although the order of compiler options should not matter, the order of definitions is generally preserved.
 This might make some difference for the list of include folders.

-TODO: decide if `removeXxx` make any sense in target/profile(s).
+TODO: decide if `removeXxx` make any sense in targetPlatform/profile(s).

 ## Properties